Nutil/DuckieTV/ESOF-docs/Software Tests.md

      Code coverage: is it any good? (see http://avandeursen.com/2013/11/19/test-coverage-not-for-managers/)

 3) [Opcional] Take a bug report, create test cases to reproduce it, and fix it, eventually using automated software fault diagnosis techniques. (grade >18)

+# Introduction

+With this report we have the goal of analyzing the software tests developed for [DuckieTV](https://schizoduckie.github.io/DuckieTV/) through the Validation and Verification ([V&V](https://en.wikipedia.org/wiki/Verification_and_validation) ).

+First of all we are going to discuss how "testable" is the program and how they oculd be improved in order

+# Degree of Testability